pmd/pmd/docs/pages/pmd/userdocs/understanding_rulesets.md

 ---
 title: Understanding Rulesets
-tags: [rulesets]
+tags: [essentials, userdocs]
 permalink: pmd_userdocs_understanding_rulesets.html
-summary: Rules belong to categories and rulesets are custom collections of rules
+summary: "Learn how to specify which rules you want to run, and how, by creating your own rulesets."
-last_updated: November 2017
+last_updated: May 2018 (6.4.0)
 ---